vibhorjain22/eaglebank/Project Approach.md

 - **Sc 24:** Delete non-existing account (404). ✅

 #### Transactions

-Authenticated user with an existing account on creating deposit transaction should update balance on account with the amount from transaction.
-A transaction should be listed against the account. ✅
+- **Sc 25:** Create deposit transaction updates balance and is listed. ✅

-Authenticated user with an existing account with sufficient balance on creating withdraw transaction should be successful and the balance should be updated.
-A transaction should be listed against the account.
+- **Sc 26:** Create withdraw transaction with sufficient balance is successful, balance updated, and transaction is listed. ✅

-Authenticated user with an existing account with insufficient balance on creating withdraw transaction should be given a response of 429 response code and the balance should not be updated.
-A transaction should not be listed against the account. ✅
+- **Sc 27:** Create withdraw transaction with insufficient balance returns 429, balance not updated, transaction not listed. ✅

-Authenticated user with an existing account on creating any transaction against someone else's existing account should not be allowed and given 403
+- **Sc 28:** Create transaction on someone else's account returns 403. ✅

-Authenticated user with an existing account on creating any transaction against a non-existing account should not be allowed and given 404
+- **Sc 29:** Create transaction on non-existing account returns 404. ✅

-Authenticated user with an existing account on creating any transaction against their own existing account with incorrect transaction detals should not be allowed and given 400
+- **Sc 30:** Create transaction with incorrect details returns 400. ✅

-Authenticated user with an existing account should be able to list more than 1 transaction against their account.
+- **Sc 31:** List more than 1 transaction for own account. ✅

-Authenticated user with an existing account and tries to view someone else's account transaction should not be able to list transactions and given 403
+- **Sc 32:** List transactions for someone else's account returns 403. ✅

-Authenticated user with an existing account and tries to view non-existent account transaction should not be able to list transactions and given 404
+- **Sc 33:** List transactions for non-existent account returns 404. ✅

-Authenticated user with an existing account and tries to view a transaction from their account should be given transaction details.
+- **Sc 34:** Fetch transaction by ID for own account returns transaction details. ✅

-Authenticated user with an existing account and tries to view someone else's single account transaction should be given 403
+- **Sc 35:** Fetch transaction by ID for someone else's account returns 403. ✅

-Authenticated user with an existing account and tries to view a single transaction on a non-existent account should be given 404
+- **Sc 36:** Fetch transaction by ID for non-existent account returns 404. ✅

-Authenticated user with an existing account and tries to view a single transaction on their account but passes a non-existent transaction id should be given 404
+- **Sc 37:** Fetch transaction by ID for own account but non-existent transaction id returns 404. ✅

-Authenticated user with an existing account and tries to view a single transaction for their account but passes the transaction id from a different account should be given 404
+- **Sc 38:** Fetch transaction by ID for own account but transaction id from another account returns 404. ✅

 > ✅ indicates there is automated E2E test coverage for this scenario.